aquilesC/aquiles.me/content/federated wiki.md

 > This system opens up all the gnarly philosophical questions around control, censorship, community moderation, and "_free speech_" that the web constantly makes tangible and visceral.

 Therefore, there should be a moderation mechanism and a validation mechanism that has yet to be developed.
-Transclusion works nice withing one's own content, but they will have the same caveats of [[Web Mentions and Comments]].
+Transclusion works nice withing one's own content, but they will have the same caveats of [[essays/_Web Mentions and Comments]].
 I guess the most important thing is to learn from the past experiences, but I am not sure in which capacity.

 [^1]: https://www.youtube.com/watch?v=ckv_CjyKyZY&feature=emb_logo
 [^2]: https://maggieappleton.com/transcopyright-dreams